davidwoodsandersen/PizzaQuest/README.md

 ![](/README_Images/PizzaQuest_Wireframe_ProfilePage.png)

-##Elevator Pitch:
+###Elevator Pitch:

 For people who like pizza and want to explore the world of pizza options in NYC.
-Pizza Quest is an app that helps users locate pizza places, review them and show off how many places they’ve visited to the other users.
+PizzaQuest is an app that helps users locate pizza places, review them and show off how many places they’ve visited to the other users.
-Unlike other food locator apps, Pizza Quest gives users a sense of accomplishment as they work towards completing their quest of becoming the greatest pizza eater in the city.
+Unlike other food locator apps, PizzaQuest gives users a sense of accomplishment as they work towards completing their quest of becoming the greatest pizza eater in the city.

-##HOW PIZZA QUEST APP WORKS
+###How PizzaQuest App Works

 Users sign up and begin their pizza quest in NYC.
 Once signed in, on their dashboard they get a list of all nearby pizza places.
 A user picks a pizza place,